TitansProductions/tp_advanced_store_orders/README.md

 ## Frameworks

-We are currently supporting ESX 1.1, 1.2, Legacy & QBcore.
+We are currently supporting ESX & QBcore.
 ## Player Features

 1) The players will be able to choose a store which is available (online) in the Main Page when an employee is in duty, the players will also be able to search based on a category or by the store's name.
 By selecting a store, all the products will be displayed by their image, price or description and can be ordered by adding to the cart and continue to the purchase page.